helwan-linux/helwan-welcome/README.md

+Helwan Welcome
-This is a version of the Helwan welcome program for the Helwan Linux distribution.
+This is a version of the Helwan Welcome program for the Helwan Linux distribution.
 You can download a copy of the code, modify it, develop it, and communicate to offer your additions to the code.

+Directory Structure
+swift
+Copy
+Edit
 helwan-welcome/
 ├── etc/
 │   └── skel/
 │       └── .config/
 │           └── autostart/
 │               ├── helwan-welcome-app
 │               └── settings.conf
 ├── usr/
 │   └── local/
 │       ├── bin/